bartificer/programming-by-stealth/docs/pbs51.md

 </html>
 ```

-Let’s start on familiar territory and create the Game of Life CA. To do that we’ll need three things:
+Let’s start on familiar territory and create the Game of Life CA. To do that, we’ll need three things:

 1. A set of allowed states (alive & dead)
 2. A render function that can render aliveness and deadness